Nexus-Mods/NexusMods.App/docs/developers/Contributing.md

 ### Testing with Nexus API Integration

 Some tests in the project require a valid Nexus Mods API key to run properly.
-These tests are marked with the `RequiresApiKey` trait and will be skipped if the API key is not set.
+These tests are marked with the `RequiresApiKey` trait and will fail if the API key is not set.

 #### Obtaining a Nexus API Key